 • TPS: Screens its applicants with a 5-step process (20 question application, phone interview, in-person interview, ride-a-long to see how they interact with dogs and federal background check).

 • TA: Anyone can be added to the list.
 No screening process.
 For Rover/Wag, I couldn’t find confirmation if they use state or federal background checks (if they only do state, you could accidentally hire someone who has a criminal history in another state).
 Thumbtack doesn’t require a background check.

 (2) Independent Contractors Versus Employees

-• TPS: I hired employees so I can direct them how to perform the work and shadow my employees to compliment things they are doing correctly and offer suggestions on how to provide better pet care.
+• TPS: hires employees so they can be directed on how to perform the work and shadow team member to ensure things they are doing correctly and offer suggestions on how to provide better pet care.

 • TA: Independent contractors cannot be told how to get the job done.

-• TPS: New employees complete shadow training by myself and our leads.
-We have a 30-page handbook with our policy and procedures which I remind employees every few months to ensure pet/client’s home safety.
-In addition, I bring in experts in their field (i.e. dog trainers) to teach employees on pet care
+• TPS: New employees complete shadow training by management and senior walkers.
+The 30-page handbook with policy and procedures is a working document that is shared with employees every few months to ensure pet/client’s home safety.
+In addition, TPS brings in experts (i.e. dog trainers) to teach employees on pet care.

 • TA: No Training.

 • TPS: Bonded and Insured through Hartford with an insurance policy with maximum coverage in case of pet injury